 Our mission is to keep introducing affordable audio components and accessories that produce clearly audible improvements in fine music systems.
 [UpTone will never sell audio "snake oil."
 The engineering and sonic effects must be real, otherwise we won't bother.]
 Our goal is to grow and conduct our business with personal and professional integrity, and to enjoy interaction with audiophiles worldwide.

 I, Alex Crespi, am the sole owner of UpTone Audio and I coordinate all product design, production, and operations.
 The circuits of UpTone Audio products are engineered by John Swenson, and we are working closely together on several more groundbreaking projects.
-I have known John for 10 years, and feel privileged to be able to work with him, to co-create and produce products from his inspired circuits and concepts, and to count this brilliant man as my dear friend.
+I have known John for over 10 years, and feel privileged to be able to work with him, to co-create and produce products from his inspired circuits and concepts, and to count this brilliant man as my dear friend.

 If you would like to learn more about either of us, here are links to some articles and biography you may find interesting: